bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

 Similarly, in situations where different data types are obtained over several visits (for example, FDG PET on one day followed by amyloid PET a couple days after) those can be grouped in one session.
-Please see the difference with the run-<label> below.
+Please see the difference with the `run-<label>` below.

-With respect to the task-<label>, data is arranged in a similar way as task-based and resting state BOLD fMRI data.
+With respect to the `task-<label>`, data is arranged in a similar way as task-based and resting state BOLD fMRI data.
 In case of studies using combined PET/fMRI, subject-specific tasks may be carried out during the acquisition within the same session.
-Therefore, it is possible to specify task-<label> in accordance with the fMRI data.
+Therefore, it is possible to specify `task-<label>` in accordance with the fMRI data.
 For more information please see https://bids-specification.readthedocs.io/en/stable/04-modality-specific-files/01-magnetic-resonance-imaging-data.html#task-including-resting-state-imaging-data.

-In case of studies with multiple acquisitions per subject using different tracers, the acq-<label> must be used to distinguish between different tracers.
+In case of studies with multiple acquisitions per subject using different tracers, the `acq-<label>` must be used to distinguish between different tracers.
 Please keep in mind that the label used is arbitrary and each file requires a separate JSON sidecar with details of the tracer used (see below).
-Examples are acq-18FFDG for fludeoxyglucose, acq-11CPIB for Pittsburgh compound B, etc.
+Examples are `acq-18FFDG` for fludeoxyglucose, `acq-11CPIB` for Pittsburgh compound B, etc.

-The reconstruction key (rec-<label>) has four reserved values: acdyn, for reconstructions with attenuation correction of dynamic data;
+The reconstruction key (`rec-<label>`) has four reserved values:
+`acdyn`, for reconstructions with attenuation correction of dynamic data;
-acstat, for reconstructions with attenuation correction of static data;
+`acstat`, for reconstructions with attenuation correction of static data;
-nacdyn, for reconstructions without attenuation correction of dynamic data;
+`nacdyn`, for reconstructions without attenuation correction of dynamic data;
-and nacstat, for reconstructions without attenuation correction of static data.
+and `nacstat`, for reconstructions without attenuation correction of static data.
 Further details regarding reconstruction are in the _pet.json file.
-In case of multiple reconstructions of the data with the same type, we allow for using a number after the <label> in order to distinguish, for example rec-acdyn1 and rec-acdyn2.
+In case of multiple reconstructions of the data with the same type, we allow for using a number after the `<label>` in order to distinguish, for example `rec-acdyn1` and `rec-acdyn2`.

 The run entity is used if one scan type/contrast is repeated multiple times within the same scan session/visit.
-If several scans of the same modality are acquired they MUST be indexed with a key-value pair: _run-1, _run-2, _run-3 etc. (only integers are allowed as run labels).
+If several scans of the same modality are acquired they MUST be indexed with a key-value pair: `_run-1`, `_run-2`, `_run-3` etc. (only integers are allowed as run labels).
 When there is only one scan of a given type the run key MAY be omitted.
 An example of this would be two consecutive scans performed within the same session, for example two short FDG scans right after each other.
-It is our assumption that the run-<label> is used in PET for the cases where the subject does not leave the scanner.
+It is our assumption that the `run-<label>` is used in PET for the cases where the subject does not leave the scanner.
-Otherwise, we refer to the ses-<label> definition.
+Otherwise, we refer to the `ses-<label>` definition.

-In addition to the imaging data a _pet.json sidecar file needs to be provided.
+In addition to the imaging data a `_pet.json` sidecar file needs to be provided.
 The included metadata are divided into sections described below.

 ### PET sidecar JSON (`*_pet.json`)